gluten-free sourdough donuts

 • In a small pot, heat oil to 340°F/170°C( I suggest using a thermometer, otherwise test by dipping a toothpick: if small bubbles surround it, the oil is ready).
 Deep fry each donut on both sides for about 2 minutes and then take them out on a paper towel to cool.

-• Sprinkle with powdered sugar or end with your favourite toppings.
+• Sprinkle with powdered sugar or decorate with your favourite toppings.

 • Eat right away.
 If you have leftovers, heat them in the oven for few minutes before eating.